metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 #### _Weather_

 Rainy and windy.
 Fun times.
+Expect both teams to dedicate more resources towards defensing the run.

 ***